 And that’s a message that I’m still walking out in my own life.
 Actually, Kitti Sparks is now being made into a book through the generosity of one of my friends involved in the project.
 I’ll let you know when you can read it!

 Anyway, in addition to being passionate about instructing dance and crafting words, I’m also a military spouse.
-Since 2016, my best friend and I have traveled from one town to the next in love.
-So far, we’ve lived in four places in three years!
+My best friend and I have traveled from one town to the next in love.
+So far, we’ve lived in four places in four years!

 Our nomadic lifestyle has taken my normally introverted self out into the world with an eagerness to make meaningful connections and serve where I can when I can.
 The relationships I’ve made in the course of following God through following my husband have been transformative and super special to me.
 They’ve changed the way I live and share for the better.
 In fact, if it wasn’t for our lifestyle, I might never have gotten the confidence to share online like this, so thank you, military!